vdelia/vdelia.github.io/_posts/2015-07-05-ycombinator.md

 To obtain Y, I apply multiple times the transformation defined in the first section.
 In the second section I define an anonymous function computing recursively the factorial.
-In the last one, I perform some cleanup, and I finally extract the factorial function and the applicative Y combinator.
+In the last one, I perform some cleanup, and I finally extract the factorial function and the applicative-order Y combinator.

 ## How to create bindings